 I’m so excited to share this recipe with you today.

 Have you ever had a pierogi?
-I hadn’t until I made these, but my husband informs me that in some parts of the country pierogies are very popular.
+I hadn’t until I made these, but my husband informs me that in some parts of the country pierogies, as well as around the world, they are very popular.

-If you are interested in making these little bundles of yumminess, you’re going to have to invest in a pierogi maker – http://pantryparatus.com/our-store/kitchen-tools/bread-pasta-pastry/pierogi.html .
+If you are interested in making these little bundles of yumminess, you’re going to have to invest in a pierogi maker.
 (Don’t worry, they don’t cost much and are well worth the investment.)
-I got mine from the amazing online store Pantry Paratus – http://pantryparatus.com/about .
-They are a family owned and operated business located in Montana.
-They were also kind enough to offer my readers a GIVEAWAY.
-Get the recipe and check out the rest of the details below.
+You can find them online from many sources.
+Check out the list at the end of the post.

 1/2 tsp salt

 1 tsp baking powder

 3/4 cup sour cream

 1/3 cup melted butter